aws/amazon-chime-sdk-ios/guides/01_Getting_Started.md

 These are the parameters to include in the request:
 * title: Meeting ID for the meeting to join
 * name: Attendee name to join the meeting with
-* region: "One of the 14 regions supported by the AWS SDK, for example "us-east-1""
+* region: One of the 14 regions supported by the AWS SDK, for example `"us-east-1"`

+Before making any HTTP request, make sure to URL-encode these request parameters.
+In our demo code, we have such an `encodeStrForURL` function to do so.

 ## Create MeetingSessionConfiguration